AnHosu/iot_poc/greengrass.md

     client.publish(topic=REPUB_TOPIC, payload=event)
     return
 ```
 This is all we need to republish.
 The full example with a few extra frills, such as adding the incoming topic to the output body, is [here](greengrass_simple_lambda.py "Simple Lambda example for Greengrass").
-Let us now look at creating the actual lambda.
+Let us now look at creating the actual Lambda.
-### Creating a Lambda Function
+### Create a Lambda Function
-To create a lambda function, we navigate to the AWS Lambda console.
+To create a Lambda function, we navigate to the AWS Lambda console.
 Under 'Functions' we click 'Create Function'.<br>
 In the wizard, choose 'Author from scratch', give your function a name, and choose your Python runtime.
 I named mine 'repub_temp' and have been using Python 3.7 for the example.
 Then we click 'Create Function'.
 This might take a moment.<br>
 <div align="center">
 	<img src="images/lambda_create.png" alt="iot setup">
 	<br>
 </div>

-The next thing we need to do is to prepare our code for the lambda function.
+The next thing we need to do is to prepare our code for the Lambda function.
 So leave the console for a little while and locate the Python script we just created.
 Now download the [Greengrass SDK](https://github.com/aws/aws-greengrass-core-sdk-python/tree/master/greengrasssdk) folder.
 You only need the 'greengrasssdk' folder, not the examples, docs, etc. Now package the Greengrass SDK and the Python script into a .zip.<br>
 <div align="center">
 	<img src="images/lambda_package.png" alt="iot setup">
 	<br>